 How to Prepare for Informational Interviews

 If you make an appointment for an informational interview, you should be prepared for interview-like questions and for the interviewer to treat it like a regular interview, even if you didn’t mean to.
+Here are 50 informational interview questions to prepare.
 You never know how the conversation might turn; his/her next meeting might get canceled – you’re getting along well – and the next thing you know you’re filling out Human Resources forms.
 Also, you don’t know what happened the day before or the month before at the company—circumstances can change overnight.
 Be prepared for the meeting to take any number of directions.
 Therefore, prior research is critical.

 Know the company